dmabery/dltn.io/words/posts/d.c.-circuit-before-and-after-loper-bright.md

 The dissent then interprets the passages in _Loper Bright_ that have created confusion about the scope of agency deference.
 It explains that _Loper Bright_ "preserved the distinct principle that Congress may confer discretionary authority on agencies in particular statutory schemed [sic].
 The proper inquiry is not whether the statute is ambiguous, but whether 'the best reading of a statute is that it delegates discretionary authority to an agency.'"
 This was essentially Vermeule's point.
 He wrote, "What this means is that many, most or even all of the cases that were previously called '_Chevron_ deference' cases can now be relabeled as '_Loper Bright_ delegation' cases."
 ### *Loper Bright*'s Impact
 I agree with both opinions.
-The dissent properly states the rules from _Loper Bright_: statutory ambiguity does not call for agency deference, but nonetheless the best meaning of the statute can mean that the agency should be given deference.
+The dissent properly states the rules from _Loper Bright_: statutory ambiguity does not call for agency deference, but nonetheless the best meaning of the statute can be one that requires the agency to be given deference.
 The problem for the dissent is with the rest of the _Loper Bright_ opinion.

 Specifically, the Chief Justice charges lower courts to police the outer bounds of Congress's delegation to agencies.
 And it is hard to reconcile a rule from the NLRB that conflicted with the free-choice guarantee of section 7 and the majority-rule principle of section 9(a) of the NLRA.
 Therefore, the delegation is contrary to law because it expressly contradicts the statutory scheme.